-Please see section 5.3 of the HRSA's SF-424 Application Guide.
+Please see section 5.3 of the HRSA's SF-424 Application Guide for more details.

 HRSA will use other factors other than merit criteria in selecting applications for federal award.
 For this program, HRSA will use funding preferences.

 Funding Preferences